NeilJustice/Cloudundancy/README.md

 ## Cloudundancy Program Modes

-### example-linux-ini-file
+### print-example-linux-ini-file

 11/16/2020: Work in progress.

-### example-windows-ini-file
+### print-example-windows-ini-file

-Cloudundancy program mode `example-windows-ini-file` prints an example Windows Cloudundancy .ini file for showing how to achieve data security peace of mind by way of quintuple backups of critical files and folders to three clouds (Google Drive, OneDrive, GitHub) and two USB drives (D: and E:).
+Cloudundancy program mode `print-example-windows-ini-file` prints an example Windows Cloudundancy .ini file for showing how to achieve data security peace of mind by way of quintuple backups of critical files and folders to three clouds (Google Drive, OneDrive, GitHub) and two USB drives (D: and E:).

 ![Example Windows Cloudundancy .ini File](Screenshots/ExampleWindowsCloudundancyIniFile.png)

-`example-windows-ini-file` in text format:
+`print-example-windows-ini-file` in text format:

 ```
 [DestinationFolders]